 Cockroaches generally thrive in a warm environment and that is the main reason why we find them inside buildings.
 They live in places close to water and food and have a lifespan of 1month to 3 years depending on the species.

 Types of cockroaches common to Kenya

 · Brown-banded Cockroach: With an average length of 10-14 mm, this cockroach has yellow-brown stripes across its abdomen.
-Just like American cockroach, the brown-banded cockroach also prefers warm and damp areas like a drain.
+Just like the American cockroach, the brown-banded cockroach also prefers warm and damp areas like a drain.
 The average lifespan of this cockroach is 90-115 days.

 · Australian Cockroach: This type of cockroach is found in homes and around buildings.
-They are brown in color with a pale yellow stripe on its forewing.
+They are brown in color with a pale yellow stripe on their forewing.
 An adult cockroach is 27-33mm long and lives for 120-180 days.

 Ways cockroaches can affect your health

 Having cockroaches in your home and office can pose the following health problems

 · Contaminate the food: Cockroaches feed on everything from dead plants to soap, glue, and even fecal matter.
 Thus, if you leave your food uncovered, cockroaches might crawl and defecate on it thus contaminating the food.
 Sometimes, it even leaves its hair and dead skin on the food items.